cheerful/freckle-apidocs/content/entries.md

 ### Parameters

-Each parameter passed will filter the results, and parameters are chainged (meaning that if you search by `users` and `projects`, it will only return entries from those users for the specified projects).
+Each parameter passed will filter the results, and parameters are chained (meaning that if you search by `users` and `projects`, it will only return entries from those users for the specified projects).

 users
 : *Optional* **string**: a comma-separated list of user IDs to filter by.